 School officials announced the program to faculty and students Wednesday at separate assemblies before the school day began.
 Emails and letters were sent to parents.

-The decision to test comes after a decade of participation in the Nebraska Risk and Protective Factor Student Survey, as well as conversations with parents, students, faculty and staff and with other Catholic and Jesuit high schools.
+The decision to test comes after a decade of participation in the Nebraska Risk and Protective Factor Student Survey and conversations with parents, students, faculty, and staff and with other Catholic and Jesuit high schools.

-The survey results, Giambelluca said, confirm that young people face a culture of permissiveness as well as misinformation about drugs and alcohol and their risks.
+The survey results, Giambelluca said, confirm that young people face a culture of permissiveness and misinformation about drugs and alcohol and their risks.

 Specifically, he said, there’s a perception among young people that drug use is more common than it really is.
 If students think use is high, he said, they’re more likely to do it themselves.